getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/global-integrations.md

     [{% asset github-global-add-repo.png %}]({% asset github-global-add-repo.png @path %})

-GitHub should now be enabled for all projects under your Sentry organization.
+The GitHub integration is available for all projects under your Sentry organization.
+You can connect multiple GitHub organizations to one Sentry organization, but you **cannot** connect a single GitHub organization to multiple Sentry organizations.

 #### Commit Tracking